f2pwn/f2linkdisc/README.md

 Requirements:

+Your pspemu folder must be in the ux0: partition.

-DJMAX Portable 2 CSO file with this exact name:
+You must have a DJMAX Portable™ 2 CSO file with this exact name:

 PRE_2.cso

-DJMAX Portable, DJMAX Portable Black Square and DJMAX Portable Clazziquai Edition CSO files with this exact name and size in bytes:
+You must have DJMAX Portable, DJMAX Portable Black Square and DJMAX Portable™ Clazziquai Edition CSO files with this exact name and size in bytes:

 PRE_1.cso: 1.369.616.935 bytes
 PRE_CE.cso: 1.539.385.301 bytes